canonical/vanilla-framework/docs/en/patterns/media-object.md

 ### Circular

-You can add an `is-round` state to the `.p-media-object__image` element to create a circular image style, which we recommend to be used for headshots of people.
+You can add an `is-round` state to the `.p-media-object__image` element to create a circular image style, which we recommend to be used for head shots of people.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/media-object/media-object-circ-img/"
   class="js-example">